Master of Business Administration

 • Degree from a non- U.S. university

-• Students who earned a baccalaureate degree from a university located outside of the United States must satisfy all of the following to be considered for admission into SHSU’s MBA program.
+• Students who earned a undergraduate degree from a university located outside of the United States must satisfy all of the following to be considered for admission into SHSU’s MBA program.

 • GMAT score of at least 500.